-Weaving Cultural Identities: Threads Through Time is an extension of the original 2018 project: Weaving Cultural Identities, which featured 10 small scale prayer rugs designed and woven by artists from Indigenous and Islamic communities.
+Threads Through Time is an extension of the original 2018 project entitled Weaving Cultural Identities, which featured 10 small-scale prayer rugs designed and woven by artists from Indigenous and Islamic communities.

 This multipart project is a collaborative exploration of weaving traditions and histories.
 For this phase of the project, the Vancouver Biennale invited Indigenous and multi-ethnic weavers to engage in conversations about migration, colonization and the subsequent demarcations of unceded lands.

 The weavers have created five individual woven works, channeling their experience of the land through the voices of their ancestors.
-Inspired by this dialogue and in honouring these experiences, a team of Jacquard weavers and a Muslim graphic designer created a large border which holds these weavings together, cumulating to 31 x 15 foot rug.
-In this border, a poem by Muslim poet Efemeral is woven into the fabric in Arabic, reflecting the weavers’ acknowledgment and respect to Muslim migrant experiences.
+Inspired by this dialogue and in honouring these experiences, a team of jacquard weavers and a Muslim graphic designer created a large border that holds these weavings together, culminating in a 31-by-15-foot rug.
+In this border, a poem by Muslim poet Efemeral is woven into the fabric in Arabic, reflecting the weavers’ acknowledgment of and respect for Muslim migrant experiences.